pschou/nifi-diode/README.md

 # NiFi Diode
 Super simple NiFi Diode that does one thing, takes in data and passes it on to another NiFi without letting anything go the other direction.
-Hence it's a simple, no cache DIODE.
+Hence it's a simple, no-cache-diode.

 The idea here is this server listens on a ip:port and then any incomming connection is streamed to another ip:port, but data can only transfer one way.
-The sending side will have no idea what server it is sending to nor be able to get any information from the upstream NiFi.
+The sending side will have no idea what server it is sending to nor be able to get any information from the downstream NiFi.

 ## Usage
 ```